United Nations International School: Events and programs

+UNIS offers events and programming related to its unique connection to the United Nations.

-Each year, the school organizes a conference in the General Assembly Hall of the United Nations in which high school students perform a Model United Nations.
+Each year, a committee of high school students organizes a conference in the General Assembly Hall of the United Nations with guest speakers.
 Other schools are also invited to this conference.
-This special activity allows students to improve their public speaking and diplomacy skills.
-It also allows students to engage with real world issues.
+This activity allows students to engage with real world issues.

+The UNIS Model United Nations Club hosts an annual Model United Nations conference.

+The school celebrates an annual UN Day, a celebration of the school's connection to the United Nations and its principles, highlighting the cultures, traditions, and experiences of countries around the world.